datanelson518/Bryce-Harper-Home-Run-Review/README.md

 #### Capstone Project

-To see the entirety of my capstone project copy and paste the below web browser into a web browser:
+To see the entirety of my capstone project copy and paste the below URL into a web browser
 - https://github.com/datanelson518/MLB_Home_Run_Exit_Velocity

 ---